stackbuilders/assertive-ts/README.md

 ## Test Runner Integration

-Assertive.ts works on any JavaScript test runner, both on Node.js and browser environments.
+Assertive.ts works on any JavaScript test runner, in the Node.js environments.
 Below you can find some example of how to use it on some of the most common test runners:

 - [Jest Integration](https://github.com/stackbuilders/assertive-ts/blob/main/docs/jest-tutorial.md)
 - [Mocha Integration](https://github.com/stackbuilders/assertive-ts/blob/main/docs/mocha-tutorial.md)